bolt/docs/source/howto/select-field-type.md

               undecided: "Well, it can go either way"

 ```

-Practical Examples of using the select field with a large number of options.
+Practical example of using the select field with a large number of options.

 ```apache
         time: